 About This Statistic

 The statistic depicts spending on global IT services from 2008 to 2021.
-In 2017, spending on IT services is expected to amount to around 917 billion U.S. dollars worldwide.
+In 2017, spending on IT services is expected to amount to around 922 billion U.S. dollars worldwide.
 The IT services market encompasses the range of services that assist individuals and enterprises in implementing, managing, and operating the wide variety of processes, systems, software, equipment, and peripherals that are used in the modern IT environment.
 Globally, the broader information technology market reached 3.4 trillion U.S. dollars in 2016, with IT services spending representing more than a quarter of the total market.
 In terms of IT market growth, services are advancing steadily, second only to enterprise software spending.
-Year on year, IT services spending is expected to increase at a rate of around 4 percent, which is predicted to last until at least 2021.
+Year on year, IT services spending is expected to increase at a rate of around 4.5 percent.

 Subsegments of the IT services market include business process services, application services, and infrastructure services, many of which are often outsourced to companies focused on service provision.
 In 2016, the global market for outsourced services was put at 76.9 billion U.S. dollars.
 Approximately a third of that market, the equivalent of about 64 billion U.S. dollars, was devoted to information technology outsourcing.
 One particularly sizeable market for IT outsourcing comes from the healthcare industry, which one estimate put at 40 billion U.S. dollars worldwide in 2015.
 Tata Consultancy Services (TCS), one of India's and the world's largest provider of services, brought in approximately 14.5 billion U.S. dollars in revenue in 2015, largely on the strength of the service market.